 The first half of the department’s two-year required sequence focuses on the history of the world system from its beginnings in the 15th century until the early 19th century.
 The course commences with an overview of the world system at the dawn of the 21st century, using a case study of Wal-Mart as a lens into the operations of a modern multinational corporation.
 There is then a brief study of non-capitalist social formations in North America on the eve of European expansion, Imperial China, and medieval Europe.
 The course then examines the break-up of European feudalism, the emergence of a market society, and the evolution of the modern state system; mercantilism, colonialism, and the creation of a Eurocentric world system; the new, universalistic understandings of human nature, human society, and human history generated by the European core of this world system; and the institutional expression of these understandings established by the 18th-century revolutions in the United States and France.

-In this course, students explore a variety of ways in which stories can be told.
-Each text in the curriculum has a “twin text,” another work that tells a similar story but in a different way, a different form, with different emphases.
+In English 10 we gather texts that tell striking stories, and we also examine how these stories are told.
+We explore other ways the “single story” can be told—from a different perspective, in a different genre, mode, or even medium.
+Thus each text in the curriculum has a “twin text,” another work that tells a similar story but in a different way, a different form, with different emphases.
 We juxtapose these texts with the aim of uncovering untold stories, contemplating the craft of the writer, and opening up discussion of issues relevant to the characters’ lives and our own.

 History II: Making of the Global Order